SDG 6: Clean Water & Sanitation

 Connected Waters Initiative

-The Connected Waters Initiative (CWI) is a multidisciplinary initiative at UNSW that undertakes world-leading research that advances knowledge of groundwater processes to create solutions which provide effective water supply management for communities, agriculture and mining in the Asian Pacific region and internationally, while improving social equity and sustainable environmental outcomes.
+The Connected Waters Initiative (CWI) is a multidisciplinary initiative at UNSW that undertakes world-leading research that advances knowledge of groundwater processes to create solutions which provide effective water supply management for communities, agriculture and mining in the Asia Pacific region and internationally, while improving social equity and sustainable environmental outcomes.

 With its partners, CWI continue to train the next generation of expert researchers and groundwater professionals.